Mozarkite/Mozarkite/README.md

 # Hi there 👋

 Welcome to my GitHub!
-This is where I put up my projects and use GitHub as a portofolio display
+This is where I put up my projects and use GitHub as a Display of my Data Analyst Portofolio

 - 🎓 I'm Mihai Bartha, currently a 3rd-year Computer Science Infrastructure student at TU Dublin 💻
 - 📘 Passionate about data, Analysis, and solving problems through insights and code